dkornai/SSD-in-Neurons/biological_parameters.md

 | cell volume          | 0.39          | 0.23          | 0.38              |

 Source: [A Quantitative Study on the Distribution of Mitochondria in the Neuropil of the Juvenile Rat Somatosensory Cortex]("https://academic.oup.com/cercor/article/28/10/3673/5060262")

+# soma outflow mitochondrial flux

+Number of mt in soma:

+100 mt/μm^3 density of mt, 4% of soma volume is mitochondria ([3D neuronal mitochondrial morphology in axons, dendrites, and somata of the aging mouse hippocampus](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8423436/)) -> ~4mt/μm^3 of soma volume

+approx. 7.5 μm diameter of soma -> ~7000 mt in the soma

+outflow is 6mt/h -> ~8500 mt/day

+-> Outflow rate is ~1.2/day.
+If the soma is represented by multiple nodes, outflow rate must be adjusted upwards